-Even if you are a confident and competent climber with plenty of experience it would almost certainly be a step too far to consider a solo climb to the summit of what is often described as the rooftop of Africa.
+Even if you are a confident and competent climber with plenty of experience, it would almost certainly be a step too far to consider a solo climb to the summit of what is often described as the rooftop of Africa.
+Many people wonder if it’s safe to climb Mount Kilimanjaro alone.

 Using a reputable Kilimanjaro tour company is not only the best option in terms of getting the best out of your experience and maintaining a good level of safety throughout your journey; it is also not permitted to attempt the climb without the necessary guides and permits.

-You may not want to go in a tour group, as such, and it is still feasible to plan what could be considered the nearest thing to a solo climb.
+You may not want to go in a tour group, as such, and it is still feasible to plan what could be considered the nearest thing to a solo climb, but it’s not safe to climb Mount Kilimanjaro alone, you need a guide that meets the legal requirements, the closest to that is hiring a private tour.
 That would involve arranging a private tour along with an experienced and accredited guide so that you can meet the legal requirements for climbing Mount Kilimanjaro.

 Here is a look at what you need to know and what your options are if you would like to get the best out of your trip to conquer this amazing summit.